nodesource/nsolid-gcp/README.md

 If you don't already have an N|Solid license key, start a [free trial](https://pages.nodesource.com/nsolid-free-trial.html).
 To retrieve an existing license key, follow [the docs](https://docs.nodesource.com/nsolid/3.0/docs#setting-up-the-nsolid-console) for step-by-step instructions.

-Follow these steps to use the Deployment Manager templates in gcp-nsolid:
+Follow these steps to use the Deployment Manager templates in `gcp-nsolid`:

 1. Clone this repository to your computer.
 ```